Differentiable Logic Machines: Abstract

 \section{Abstract}

-The integration of reasoning, learning, and decision-making is key to build more general AI systems.
-As a step in this direction, we propose a novel neural-logic architecture that can solve both inductive logic programming (ILP) and deep reinforcement learning (RL) problems.
-Our architecture defines a restricted but expressive continuous space of first-order logic programs by assigning weights to predicates instead of rules.
-Therefore, it is fully differentiable and can be efficiently trained with gradient descent. \paul{Besides, in order to solve more efficiently RL problems, we propose a novel critic architecture that enables actor-critic algorithms.} Compared to state-of-the-art methods on both ILP and RL problems, our proposition achieves excellent performance, while being able to provide a fully interpretable solution and scaling much better, especially during the testing phase.
+The integration of reasoning, learning, and decision-making is key to build more general artificial intelligence systems.
+As a step in this direction, we propose a novel neural-logic architecture, called \emph{differentiable logic machine} (DLM), that can solve both inductive logic programming (ILP) and reinforcement learning (RL) problems, where the solution can be interpreted as a \paul{first-order} logic program.
+Our proposition \paul{includes} several innovations.
+First\paul{ly}, our architecture defines a restricted but expressive continuous relaxation of the space of first-order logic programs by assigning weights to predicates instead of rules, in contrast to most previous neural-logic approaches.
+Second\paul{ly}, with this differentiable architecture, we propose several (supervised and RL) training procedures, based on gradient descent, which can recover a fully-interpretable solution (i.e., logic formula).
+Third\paul{ly}, to \paul{accelerate RL training}, we also \paul{design} a novel critic architecture that enables actor-critic algorithms. \paul{Fourthly, to solve hard problems, we propose an incremental training procedure that can learn a logic program progressively.} Compared to state-of-the-art (SOTA) differentiable ILP methods, DLM successfully solves all the considered ILP problems with a higher percentage of successful seeds (up to 3.5$\times$).
+On RL problems, without requiring an interpretable solution, DLM outperforms other non-interpretable neural-logic RL approaches in terms of rewards (up to 3.9\%).
+When enforcing interpretability, DLM can solve harder RL problems \paul{(e.g., \emph{Sorting}, \emph{Path})} than other interpretable RL methods. \paul{Moreover, we show that deep logic programs can be learned via incremental supervised training.} In addition to this excellent performance, DLM can scale \paul{well} in terms of memory and computational time, especially during the testing phase where it can deal with much more constants ($>$2$\times$) than SOTA.